 Plusnet offers its business customers four packages.
 The most basic, Business Broadband, comes with up to 18Mbps download speed on a 24-month contract.
 You get a pay-as-you-use call plan for your landline and a data allowance of 25GB – although you do get unlimited overnight usage between midnight and 8am.
 An unlimited version of the same plan comes on a 12-month contract.

 If you want more speed, Plusnet's Business Fibre Broadband comes with a download speed of 76Mbps, 50MB of data and, again, a pay-as-you-use call plan on a 24-month contract.
 Again, there is an unlimited alternative that comes on a 12-month plan.
+There's no middle speed option here as you typically find with operators using the Openreach network.
+No 38Mbps or 50Mbps deals – it's 18Mbps or 76Mbps.
+Fast or slow and that's your lot.

 You get the Plusnet SafeGuard security package as standard with any Plusnet Business broadband deal, along with a dynamic IP address.
 However, you can also request a static IP once your account is created.
 This means that your IP address remains the same all the time and allows you to access your computer from any where in the world.
 You'll also get a free web address and email addresses.